Get

 • No table scraps

 If your pet is on a weight-loss management plan, everyone in the household must be on board.
 Remember that even a few treats can wreak havoc with your pup’s diet if your plan doesn’t account for them.
-We suggest having a household meeting to discuss your pet’s diet and sticking with your plan.
+We suggest having a household meeting to discuss your pet’s diet and sticking with the plan that has been worked out together with a veterinarian.

 Not Enough Exercise